 The site of Caer Urfe has been identified as the Lawe at South Shields which suggests that Arbeia continued to be a place of importance inhabited by the Romanised Britons in the Dark Age decades that followed the end of Roman rule.
 If so, such a site commanding a prominent place at the mouth of the Tyne would also have become a focus of interest for the Anglo-Saxons during their invasion and later following their defeat of the Britons.
 The Anglo-Saxons began to settle sometime around 500-600AD.

-During Oswin’s reign a monastery or convent was founded by St Hilda around 648AD on land granted by the king.
+During Oswin’s reign a monastery or convent was founded by St Hilda (more properly known as St Hild) around 648AD on land granted by the king.
 The land was described by the Anglo-Saxon historian Bede as being on the north bank of the River Wear.

-Bede is vague about the actual location of the monastery and it is thought it was nearer to the Tyne than the Wear.
+Bede is vague about the actual location of the monastery and it is thought it may have been nearer to the Tyne than the Wear.
 Bede seems to have considered the land between the two rivers as one place.

 St Hilda was a member of the Northumbrian Royal family and moved on from her mysteriously located monastery to become Abbess of Hartlepool in 649AD.
 She then subsequently moved even further down the coast to establish a monastery at Whitby in 657AD.